OTB 1 [SSTL]

 Surrey Satellite Technology Ltd (SSTL) plans to fly a dedicated satellite for hosted payloads in 2015.
-This OTB (Orbital Test Bed) satellite will provide the opportunity for Surrey’s Hosted Payload customers to benefit from reliable, low-risk access to orbit, to rapidly and cost-effectively space-qualify new technology, gain flight heritage, acquire mission experience, generate in-orbit data and provide mission continuity capability, without the need to procure a costly dedicated launch.
+This OTB (Orbital Test Bed) satellite provides the opportunity for Hosted Payload customers to benefit from reliable, low-risk access to orbit, to rapidly and cost-effectively space-qualify new technology, gain flight heritage, acquire mission experience, generate in-orbit data and provide mission continuity capability, without the need to procure a costly dedicated launch.
+In 2017, the asstes of SSTL-US, including the OTB-1 mission, were acquired by General Atomics Electromagnetic Systems Group (GA-EMS).

 OTB 1 is based on the SSTL-150 bus and The mission is planned to last five years.